helenchw/helenchw/README.md

 I also worked on a few research projects on storage system reliability and performance during my graduate studies :books:.
 The project list is available at [my personal website][my_website].

 In my spare time, I like to exercise :running_woman: and do light readings :book:.
-I also take part in volunteer service in hope to meet different people in the community and contribute to the community :people_holding_hands:.
+I also take part in volunteer service in the hope to meet different people in the community and contribute to the community :people_holding_hands:.

 [lf_edge_nexoedge_project_space]: https://wiki.lfedge.org/display/NEX/
 [my_website]: https://helenchw.github.io